MaxEmdeWorks/flask-notes/README.md

 - ✅ Add darkmode feature
 - ✅ Add multilanguage system
 - ✅ Add note archiving system
+- ✅ Add rate limiting with smart timer
+- Add note categories and folders for better organization
+- Add Redis support for rate limiting in production
 - Add admin panel to manage users, view all notes, and display statistics (total users, total notes, and more)
 - Add screenshots/GIF to this README